raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/babbage-incision.jpg)

 1. Remove as much stuffing from the body as possible.
-Remove it from the head, body and right arm, but leave the left arm and both legs.
+Remove it from the head, body, and right arm, but leave the left arm and both legs.

     ![](images/babbage-stuffing-removal.jpg)